midNight-jam/Peer-to-Peer_Online_Market_Place_-_Homestay_Network_AirBnb_model/README.md

-Read the for deatiled description Project_Report_Peer-To-Peer-Online-MarketPlace.pdf
+For deatiled description read the  Project_Report_Peer-To-Peer-Online-MarketPlace.pdf